SSSD/sssd.io/src/docs/introduction.rst

 **************

 What happens when if the directory server is offline?
 Or you have a poor wireless signal on your laptop and keep on disconnecting?
-Do youu need to log in with a local user?
+Do you need to log in with a local user?
 Absolutely not, SSSD has a cache to improve performance after finding a user.
 The user’s password is also stored (if enabled) and as long as the user has logged in before, they will be able to log in with SSSD even when